 The current ACM Code of Ethics and Professional Conduct (The Code) was adopted in 1992.
 Much has changed since then, and The Code needs to be updated to reflect shifts in both technology and society.

-You may provide your input on Draft 1 through the form below.
 The 2018 Code is meant to be an update of the 1992 code, not a wholesale revision.
 We are particularly concerned about possible blind spots or anachronisms that may have resulted from changes in technology or the profession since 1992.

 - DRAFT 1, 2018 ACM Code of Ethics and Professional Conduct, for comment.

 - The 1992 ACM Code of Ethics and Professional Conduct, for comparison/reference.

 - Annotated diff between the 1992 Code and Draft 1 of the 2018 Code.